Project 5: ForensicsFall 2023

 In this project, you will play the role of a forensic analyst and investigate the theft of company secrets from SuperDuperSketchyCorp (SDSC).
 SDSC became aware of the theft after The Media ran a story regarding one of their closely guarded secrets.

 The case went cold when the leading suspect, Leslie Nielson, fled the country and disappeared.
 Officers seized their computer, but the hard disk was encrypted and investigators were unable to crack the password.
 No further evidence could be found.
-The only other possible lead is Leslie’s Twitter account @LeslieNielson5.
+The other possible leads are: - Leslie’s Twitter account @LeslieNielson5. - Leslie’s Linkedin.

 Investigators just recently caught a break when they found the hard disk encryption password on a sticky note in Leslie’s home office.
 They’ve decrypted the device and made it available for your analysis.

 Your job is to conduct a forensic examination of the disk image and document any evidence related to the crime.
 If you find sufficient evidence, a case can be brought against Leslie.

 - Understand how computer use can leave persistent traces and why such evidence is often difficult to remove or conceal.

 - Gain experience in using forensic techniques to investigate computer misuse and intrusion.

 - Learn how to retrieve information from a disk image without booting the operating system, and understand why this is necessary to preserve forensic integrity.

 The tools and techniques you use for your investigation are up to you, but here are some suggestions.